Abuhosro

-Abuhosro or Abu-Khusro, also Abuhisro and Abuhuasro was the ruler of the state formation Sarir (modern-day Dagestan) in the middle of the 8th century and during the reign of which сaliph Marwan II invaded Dagestan.
+Abuhosro or Abu-Khusro, also Abuhisro and Abuhuasro was the ruler of the state formation Sarir (modern-day Dagestan) in the middle of the 8th century and during the reign of which caliph Marwan II invaded Dagestan.

 Etymology

 His name is first found in the Georgian work “Historical Chronicle of Pseudo-Juansher”, which says that in the 8th century Tushetians, as well as “Khunz and all pagans of those places” were ruled by prince Abuhosro, to whom the “Historical Chronicle” gives the Georgian title eristavi – "duke".
 The second part of the name Abuhosro – "hosro" – means in translation from the Persian language "ruler, king" or the own Persian name Khosrov.
 The first part of the name is "Abu" – is the Arabic word for "father"; part of the Arabic name (kunya), meaning "father of".
 Forms a gender descending patronymic for the first-born son, thus it turns out that he was the father of his eldest son, whose name was Hosro, but his own name is unknown, who subjugated the ruler of the Khundzia in 739.